 You will begin repayment six months after you graduate, withdraw, or drop to less than half-time status.
 Your first payment will be due approximately 30 to 45 days after this six month "grace period".

-If you received a Stafford loan prior to Summer 2009 through the Federal Family Educational Loan Program (FFELP), your loan would be serviced by the lender you chose when you signed your Master Promissory Note (MPN).
+If you received a loan prior to Summer 2009 through the Federal Family Educational Loan Program (FFELP), your loan would be serviced by the lender you chose when you signed your Master Promissory Note (MPN).

-Stafford loans received after Summer 2009 are Federal Direct Loans where the federal government serves as the lender.
+Federal loans received after Summer 2009 are Federal Direct Loans where the federal government serves as the lender.
 The Department of Education determines your servicer at the time your promissory note is completed and the loan is disbursed.
 For specific questions about loan repayment or deferment, you can contact your federal loan servicing center directly.

 Direct Loan Servicing Center